nubenetes/awesome-kubernetes/docs/gitops.md

 - [notmattlucas.com: Kubernetes Configuration with Kustomize](https://notmattlucas.com/kubernetes-configuration-with-kustomize-f4dbba250f3)
 - [medium.com/@nanditasahu031: How to Start with Kustomize — it’s Features](https://medium.com/@nanditasahu031/how-to-start-with-kustomize-its-features-dd541c3d2fa8)
 - [harness.io: Comparing Helm vs Kustomize](https://harness.io/blog/helm-vs-kustomize)
+- [nicolasbarlatier.hashnode.dev: Introduction Kubernetes and Kustomize: How to easily customize any resource configuration with Kustomize?](https://nicolasbarlatier.hashnode.dev/introduction-kubernetes-and-kustomize-how-to-easily-customize-any-resource-configuration-with-kustomize) In this tutorial, you will learn how to use Kustomize to template the number of replicas in a workload based on the environment (e.g. 1 pod in dev, 10 pods in prod)

 ### Flagger